flexiblepower/powermatcher-documentation/BidNumbers.md

+# BidNumbers

 We have implemented a feature that ties a bid(Number) to a returned Price.
-Why?, so a Device Agent knows when receices a priceUpdate to which original bid(Number) it belonged.
-This feature is implemented to counter Oscillative behaviour...
+Why? so a Device Agent knows when receives a priceUpdate to which original bid(Number) it belonged.
+This feature is implemented to counter oscillative behaviour...

 -----------------------------------------------
-# Oscillative behaviour
+# Oscillation behaviour

 Without this feature the situation could happen that a Device Agent could act on the wrong price....and ultimately oscillative behaviour would occur.
 Let me explain with a small thought exercise: